WL-NEU/KTR-BUNN/README.md

 # KTR-BUNN
-Bi-unbiased Bi-Unbiased Neural Network with Knowledge Transfer and Reinforcement for open-set fault transfer diagnosis
+Bi-Unbiased Neural Network with Knowledge Transfer and Reinforcement for open-set fault transfer diagnosis